How Did Adidas Grow Worldwide?

 2. Innovation and Technology Drove Early Expansion

-Adidas became a global force by introducing game-changing technologies.
+Adidas became a global powerhouse by introducing game-changing technologies.

 Innovation Impact